 Q. Are bananas good for you before bed?

-Q. Can you eat bananas with an empty stomach?
+Q. Can you eat bananas on an empty stomach?